WangHanAiMachine/memes_annotation/readme.md

 ### 1. Add a timer to let the annoatoters know how much time is remaining.
 Finished.
 ### 2. Adding more details to the error message for the users who provided incorrect answers to the control questions.
 Finished.
 ### 3. Modify the math problem so that incorrect responses are more likely to be near to the correct answer.
 Finished.
 ### 4. Using bootstrap to test the survey's mobile user interface.
+Cannot access the publick url link.
 ### 5. Make the tweet and exp float so that users can still see them even after scrolling to the bottom of the page.
+Finished